functional-architecture/functional-architecture.github.io/events/funarch-2024/index.md

 ---
 layout: page
 title: FUNARCH 2024
-description: The Second ACM SIGPLAN Workshop on Functional Software Architecture - FP in the Large
 img: assets/img/funarch-logo.jpg
 ---

+## The Second ACM SIGPLAN Workshop on Functional Software Architecture - FP in the Large

 "Functional Software Architecture" refers to methods of construction and structure of large and long-lived software projects that are